 - Egg – Use a large egg.

-- Marinara sauce – Use your favorite marinara, I prefer using a sugar-free version, but any type will work.
+- Marinara Sauce – Use your favorite marinara, I prefer using a sugar-free version, but any type will work.
 This is my favorite homemade marinara sauce recipe.
 You can also simply use tomato sauce if that’s what you have on hand.

-- Mozzarella cheese – Buy pre-shredded for convenience.
+- Mozzarella Cheese – Buy pre-shredded for convenience or shred it yourself.

 How To Make Eggplant Rollatini